clokep/relapse/docs/usage/configuration/config_documentation.md

 Forward extremities can build up in a room due to networking delays between homeservers.
 Once this happens in a large room, calculation of the state of that room can become quite expensive.
-To mitigate this, once the number of forward extremities reaches a given threshold, Synapse will send an `org.matrix.dummy_event` event, which will reduce the forward extremities in the room.
+To mitigate this, once the number of forward extremities reaches a given threshold, Relapse will send an `org.matrix.dummy_event` event, which will reduce the forward extremities in the room.